nbeaver/why-linux-is-better/readme.rst

 ----------------------

-In Linux and other Unix-derived operating systems, the only `characters that cannot appear`_ in the name of a file or directory are the slash ``/``, which is used to delimit paths, and the ASCII null ``\0``, which is used to terminate strings in C. [#C_strings]_
+In Linux and other Unix-derived operating systems, the only characters that may not appear in the name of a file or directory [#forbidden_characters]_ are the slash ``/``, which is used to delimit paths, and the ASCII null ``\0``, which is used to terminate strings in C. [#C_strings]_

-.. _characters that cannot appear: https://stackoverflow.com/questions/1976007/what-characters-are-forbidden-in-windows-and-linux-directory-names

 Windows has the same restrictions, as well as many other `restrictions which are considerably more complex`_